Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

 This observation underlies the otherwise quite ``miraculous cancellations'' in Boyer's calculation of the Casimir energy of a hollow sphere~\cite{Boyer:1968}.
 Comparing two hollow spheres of radius $a$ and $b$; and letting the IR regulator (which is the same for each sphere) move out to infinity:

-``All'' one needs to do is ``merely'' to calculate the numerical coefficient $B$, which is now guaranteed to be finite.
-It is important to realize that if one has somehow determined
+All one needs to do is ``merely'' to calculate the numerical coefficient $B$, which is now (thanks to our argument above) guaranteed to be finite.
+(Boyer finds $B\approx +0.04616...$, see reference~\cite{Boyer:1968} and follow-up discussion in references~\cite{Balian:1977} and~\cite{Milton:1978}.)
+It is particularly important to realize that if one has somehow determined that $\Delta (\hbox{Casimir energy}) = (\hbox{finite without renormalization})$, then